 Today I’m going to show you how to shape and share another of the six types of stories your organization has to tell—your success stories.
-Links to all 7 posts in the series below.

 Success stories (a.k.a. impact stories) are the stories most frequently told.
 And, when done right, these stories are unequaled in showing the value of your organization’s work in moving your issue or cause forward and matching the personal goals of prospects and supporters.

 The great thing is that you have many of these success stories to tell, and the potential for using them to move your people to the actions you want is huge.
 So invest the time and effort it takes to do them right.

 Two Aha!
 Success Stories—

 Showing the Before and After in a Memorable Way